Enterwell/react-starter/README.md

 * [`@enterwell/react-form-validation`](https://github.com/Enterwell/react-form-validation) - our own, "homemade" package for working with React forms that primarily allows for their easy validation
 * [`@enterwell/enum-helper`](https://github.com/Enterwell/js-enum-helper) - another "homemade" package that makes it easier to work with enums
-* [`@material-ui/lab`](https://material-ui.com/components/about-the-lab/) - an additional collection of Material-UI components that have not yet become an integral part of the core collection
+* [`@mui/lab`](https://mui.com/components/about-the-lab/) - an additional collection of MUI components that have not yet become an integral part of the core collection
-* [`@material-ui/pickers`](https://material-ui-pickers.dev/) - a collection of time and date picker components also developed by the Material-UI team
+* [`@material-ui/pickers`](https://material-ui-pickers.dev/) - a collection of time and date picker components also developed by the MUI (formerly known as Material-UI) team
 * [`sentry`](https://sentry.io/welcome/) - application error tracking package (so-called *error monitoring*)
 * [`i18next`](https://www.i18next.com/) / [`react-i18next`](https://react.i18next.com/) - framework for internalization of applications with minimal overhead
 * [`moment`](https://momentjs.com/) - library that makes it easier to work with dates and times